Youngkin signs much-delayed budget, with tax relief, boost for schools

 The $418 million will fund a high-intensity tutoring program, of three to five hours a week, and families “will not have to pay a penny back,” he said.

-In addition, the budget provides for a 2% pay increase for teachers, on top of the 10% already included in the budget from last year’s General Assembly action.
+In addition, the budget provides for a 2% pay increase for teachers, on top of the 10% already included in the budget from last year’s assembly action.

 “These quiet heroes deserve it and we must acknowledge the incredible work they do,” he said.